 The chronograph function is operated by two extra buttons on the side of the watch.
 One button starts the timer and the second button stops and resets the timer.
 Like we said, simple.

 As chronographs became more popular in the 20th century, they also became more sophisticated.
-These days, you’ll often find a tachymeter, which is used to measure time over a specified distance.
+You’ll often find a tachymeter, which is used to measure time over a specified distance.
 You can also get pulsometers (measures pulses), altimeters (measures altitude), and pedometers (measures steps).
 The chronograph paved the way for all of these extra complications.

 In this era of ubiquitous and ever-advancing technology, it might seem strange that anyone would still bother with a chronograph function on a wristwatch (it’s seemingly the timekeeping equivalent of having a Blockbuster card in your wallet).
 It’s true, a mobile phone or computer is just as capable of keeping time, and stopwatches can be found for a few bucks.